MaGiiK02/pygeometric_pointnet2/readme.md

 # PointNet++ (PointNet2) on pytorch_geometric

-A remake of the pointnet2 model using the popular pytorch_geometric framework, starting form the pytorc_geometric's example of the PointNet2.
+A remake of the pointnet2 model using the popular pytorch_geometric framework, starting form the pytorc_geometric's example of the standard PointNet.

 ## Run the code